 - It is always recommended to use Heat Map when the data size is huge and the data pattern fluctuates at some specific points.

 - It is not advised to keep any Conditional Formatting function applied in data for a long time because it makes Excel work slow while we use the filter to sort the data.

 Things to Remember About Heat Map in Excel

 - Always clear the conditional formatting rule once its use is done.
 Or else save the rule so that it can be used later.

 - Choose color scales with Heat pattern that are easy to show and measure.

 - Measure the range before selecting, and fix the scaling points so that colors and data points can be fixed above and below those values.

 This has been a guide to Heat Map in Excel.
-Here we discussed How to create Heat Map along with practical examples and a downloadable excel template.
+Here we discussed How to create Heat Map, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles–